Normie004/MySort/README.txt

-For the question asked in the lab manual, better function can be made by storing "first" and "last" temporary.
+A better function can be made by storing "first" and "last" temporary.
 We can then use insertion sort to compare elements in array to the temporary variables.
 Eventually the elements will be sorted.